s3ql/s3ql/rst/backends.rst

    server only returns ``200 OK`` when the copy operation has been completely and successfully carried out.
-Using this option may be neccessary if your storage server does not return a valid response body for a succesfull copy operation.
+Using this option may be neccessary if your storage server does not return a valid response body for a successful copy operation.

 .. _`S3 COPY API`: http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html
 .. __: https://doc.s3.amazonaws.com/proposals/copy.html